Accreditation, Authorization, Affiliations, and Memberships

 The Accreditation Review Commission on Education for the Physician Assistant, Inc.

-is withdrawn for failure to comply with the Standards.
-The approximate date for the
+failure to comply with the Standards.
+The approximate date for the next validation

 The ARC-PA has granted Accreditation-Provisional status to the Franklin Pierce University